MojtabaTajik/Roamler.Location/Readme.md

     cd ~/Roamler.Location/src/
     docker compose up -d

-All required resources and dependencies automatically handled by Docker scripts and after the command runned successfully you can verify project is running using below command:
+Docker scripts automatically handle all required resources and dependencies, and after the command runs successfully, you can verify the project is running using the below command:

     docker ps